woodystock/learner-materials-intro-to-react/activities/activity-1.md

 You know those 'massive' files we tell git to ignore.
 Well we don't have to put these on GitHub because instead we have a package.json file, which acts as a *reference* to those massive file contents instead.

 Our package.json is like a shopping list of all the dependencies (or node_modules!) needed for this specific project.
-When we run `yarn install` npm finds those packages (from our package.json shopping list) and adds them to our project for us.
+When we run `yarn install` or `npm install` npm/yarn finds those packages (from our package.json shopping list) and adds them to our project for us.

-This has the added bonus of meaning anyone can clone this project, then run `yarn install` and they'll have the same project on their machine.
+This has the added bonus of meaning anyone can clone this project, then run `yarn install` or `npm install` and they'll have the same project on their machine.
 Sweet.

 ### README.md (file)